 Gray whales are benthic bottom feeders with a unique way of feeding.
 The process first begins with turning to the right side and opening their mouths.

-An interesting fact I found, is older adults eventually lose the sight in their right eye due to this.
+An interesting fact I found is older adults eventually lose sight in their right eye due to this.

 Distinctive Gray Whale Characteristics